roman-milk/roman-milk.github.io/vanessas-dissonance.md

+===

- ****** Vanessa's Dissonance Ch.
-05 ****** byCathartico© Standing in the entrance hall, Vanessa felt like a completely different person.
+Standing in the entrance hall, Vanessa felt like a completely different person.
 When she had walked into the hotel, she had loved the gazes from the men roaming over her body.
 She had looked like the temptation in person.
 Now, she stood out like a scarce wild animal in this noble surrounding,

  Her red stockings and bright red hooker platform heels drew attention like moths to the flame.
 However, her black dress didn't take a back seat to them although this piece of clothing barely earned its name.
 The two straps that ran separately over each boob merged just below her belly button ending in some tiny hot pants.
 This way, her enormous cleavage and deeply tanned belly were completely exposed.